 “I feel bad for the children,” Streisand added.
 “I feel bad for him.
 I blame, I guess, the parents, who would allow their children to sleep with him.
 Why would Michael need these little children dressed like him and in the shoes and the dancing and the hats?”

-Leaving Neverland director, Dan Reed, was among the critics.
+Leaving Neverland director, Dan Reed, was among those criticizing the music legend.

-“‘It didn’t kill them’ @BarbraStreisand did you really say that?!’” he tweeted Friday.
+“‘It didn’t kill them’ @BarbraStreisand did you really say that?!’”
+Reed tweeted Friday.

 After coming under heavy fire, Streisand walked back her comments and posted an apology on Instagram.